ReviewMyContract.aiReview My Contract

 Governing Law: The Substantive Rules.
 As discussed in the previous section, governing law determines which state's rules of contract law apply to interpret obligations, measure damages, assess breach, and evaluate defenses.
 When a court or arbitrator sits down to determine whether the contract was breached and what the remedy is, they reach for the substantive law of the chosen state.

 Personal Jurisdiction: The Court's Power Over the Parties.
 A court must have personal jurisdiction over the defendant to issue a binding judgment against them.
-Personal jurisdiction is established by: (1) the defendant's domicile or principal place of business in the state; (2) the defendant's consent (including by contract, as in the clause above); or (3) "minimum contacts" with the forum state — meaning the defendant's activities in the state are substantial enough that being sued there does not offend "traditional notions of fair play and substantial justice" (International Shoe Co. v.
-Washington, 1945).
+Personal jurisdiction is established by: (1) the defendant's domicile or principal place of business in the state; (2) the defendant's consent (including by contract, as in the clause above); or (3) "minimum contacts" with the forum state — meaning the defendant's activities in the state are substantial enough that being sued there does not offend "traditional notions of fair play and substantial justice" (*International Shoe Co. v.
+Washington*, 326 U.S. 310, 1945).
 The clause above achieves personal jurisdiction by contractual consent: "the parties irrevocably submit to personal jurisdiction."

 Venue: Where Within the System.
 Venue is more granular than jurisdiction — it identifies the specific courthouse.
 "King County, Washington" narrows the forum from "Washington state courts" to a specific county-level court.
 Venue rules can affect practical access: a venue clause requiring appearances in a distant county can make small claims effectively impossible, even if the court technically has jurisdiction.